Want the perfect workout program?

 We put together an upper chest workout that will give you an insane pump.
 Remember to switch up the sets and reps every 1-2 mesocycles.
 Try to do this workout once per week.

-Here's the perfect upper chest workout that you can do from home.
+Here's the perfect upper chest workout that you can do from home:

 Here are two simple yet effective stretches for the upper chest.
 Dynamic stretches are for before your upper chest workouts and static stretches are for after your workout.

 Do this static chest stretch after your upper chest workout to open up the pecs.
 You might speed up your recovery time a bit by performing static stretches like this after an intense workout.
-Static stretching can help to keep your fatigued muscles loose.

 Here are some of the most common questions we get about upper chest training.